Spirit of America Youth Leadership

 What are the sleeping arrangements?

-Freedoms Foundation’s campus has three dormitory buildings.
+Freedoms Foundation’s private, secluded 75-acre campus has three dormitory buildings.
 Rooms can sleep two, three, four, or five students, and all rooms have either a private bathroom or a jack & jill bathroom.
 Bedding, pillows, and towels are included.

 Can the building accommodate my needs?